eTIV - estimated Total Intracranial Volume, aka ICV

 A unified approach for morphometric and functional data analysis in young, old, and demented adults using automated atlas-based head size normalization: reliability and validation against manual measurement of total intracranial volume Buckner et al. (2004) NeuroImage 23:724-738.

 Basically, total intracranial volume is found to correlate with the determinant of the transform matrix used to align an image with an atlas.
-The work demonstrates that a one-parameter scaling factor provides a reasonable TIV estimation.
+The work demonstrates that a one-parameter scaling factor provides a reasonable TIV estimation (but biased).
 This method uses an atlas based spatial normalization procedure, and requires that the talairach.xfm be correct.

 Correction of volumes for intracranial volume